mosesr-kim/album-search/README.md

 # album-search

-A project using the itunes API to search for albums or songs
+A project using the iTunes API to search for albums or songs by artist